skagedal/blog.skagedal.tech/_drafts/21-habit-tracker-building-a-jar.md

 spring.main.banner-mode=off
 ```

-And thanking myself.
+And then thanking myself.
 Now that my attention has been freed up – are there any messages logged in the startup sequence that might be relevant to deal with before we go live?
 There is one warning:

 ```
 2023-01-15T17:21:07.408+01:00  WARN 35159 --- [           main] ocalVariableTableParameterNameDiscoverer : Using deprecated '-debug' fallback for parameter name resolution.
 Compile the affected code with '-parameters' instead or avoid its introspection: org.springframework.session.config.annotation.web.http.SpringHttpSessionConfiguration